1. Home

 Requirements analysis

-(1) on the detail view of objects
+(1) in the detail view of objects

 (2) in the analysis table

 Both will be discussed below.
-You can also take a look at this tutorial video:

-Analysis on the detail view
+Analysis in the detail view

-Once you have toggled on this view analysis button, you will see that a couple of analysis buttons have been added to you screen (which buttons these are, is determined in the analysis settings menu).
+Once you have toggled on this view analysis button, you will see that a couple of analysis buttons have been added to your screen (which buttons these are, is determined in the analysis settings menu).

 Analysis in a table